 Our Mission: Toronto Field Naturalists connects people with nature in the Toronto area.
 We help people understand, enjoy, and protect Toronto’s green spaces and the species that inhabit them.

 TFN is a volunteer-run non-profit and a member of the province-wide Ontario Nature network of naturalist organizations.
 We share the desire to deepen understanding of, and appreciation for, the natural spaces and species needed for health and well-being.
-We do this through our website, public lecture series, newsletter, stewardship & citizen science initiatives, more than 140 guided nature walks each year, and by empowering people to Take Action in ways consistent with our mission.
+We do this through our website, public lecture series, newsletter, stewardship & citizen science initiatives, guided nature walks, and by empowering people to Take Action in ways consistent with our mission.
 Explore all of the benefits of TFN membership to learn more.

 The idea for a “Toronto Field Naturalists’ Club” was conceived of in June, 1923, and officially launched on October 29th of that year.
 The stated aims of the club remain our mission to this day: To “develop appreciation of the wonders and beauties of Nature”, to “give opportunity for Nature Lovers to meet together” and increase their knowledge of nature, and to work towards the “protection of wild life”.